-- Includes both Indirect Costs, Direct Administrative Costs, and other administrative expenses associated with a specific project. - Management Costs for each applicant will be on a single Category Z project. - Management Cost Project will be closed and paid on actual expenses, up to 5% of the total eligible project costs: actual eligible PA project costs (Federal and non-Federal share) after insurance and any other reductions.
-Donated Resource projects are not included in the calculation, as they are not project awards. - Under current policy, volunteer work cannot be used to claim Management Costs. - The Category Z project is subject to the same validation requirements as all other projects. - The Management Cost PW is paid with a 100% Federal Share!
+- Management Costs for each applicant will be on a single Category Z project. - Management Cost Project will be closed and paid on actual expenses, up to 5% of the total eligible project costs. - Under current policy, volunteer work cannot be used to claim Management Costs. - The Category Z project is subject to the same validation requirements as all other projects.